Data ethics: 5 golden principles for responsible AI

 Ethics in life and death decisions

 It’s a tricky balancing act between the autonomy of man and the decision-making powers of machines.
 Generally, the autonomy of the system has to be limited as much as possible.
 The system’s decisions may not always be reversible, especially in life and death decisions.
 It’s essential that people always remain capable of retaking control of the decision-making process.
-Consider the example of pilot flying on autopilot, but taking manual control after an incident to regain complete control.
+Consider the example of a pilot flying on autopilot, but taking manual control after an incident to regain complete control.

 Ethical principle 5: Algorithms have to be explainable (explainable AI)